Choir rehearsals are currently on break for the summer and will resume in September.

 THE SLATER FELLOWSHIP

 The Slater Fellowship, named for the first cathedral organist and choirmaster Frank Slater, is designed to provide hands-on experience to an individual who has a documented interest in pursuing church music ministry as a vocation and is eager to gain experience in choral conducting, service playing, children’s music, or some combination thereof.
-The 2020 - 2021 Slater Fellow is Daniel Truitt Jones, a 2020 graduate of Belhaven University.

 THE CATHEDRAL INSTRUMENTS